Kingxukai/linux/Documentation/arch/arm/omap/dss.rst

 The drivers implement panel or controller specific functionality and are not usually visible to users except through omapfb driver.
-They register themselves to the DSS driver.
+They register themselves to the woke DSS driver.

 omapfb driver
 -------------